STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    // same argument as used for HPX_REGISTER_ACTION_DECLARATION above.
    HPX_REGISTER_ACTION(app::server::print_greeting_action);

 The following gives an example of how the component can be used.
-We create one instance of the ``app::server`` component on the current :term:`locality` and invoke the exposed action ``print_greeting_action`` using the global id of the newly created instance.
+Here, one instance of the ``app::server`` component is created on the current :term:`locality` and the exposed action ``print_greeting_action`` is invoked using the global id of the newly created instance.
 Note that no special code is required to delete the component instance after it is not needed anymore.
-It will be deleted automatically when its last reference goes out of scope, here at the closing brace of the block surrounding the code:
+It will be deleted automatically when its last reference goes out of scope (shown in the example below at the closing brace of the block surrounding the code):

 .. code-block:: c++